ryan-mcclue/musings/notes.md

    If not, determine flash software such as *JLinkExe*, *stlink-tools*, *openocd*, *nrfjprog* etc.
    Coordinate debugger software such as *QTCreator* with qemu gdb server
 5. **Hardware Tools**
-   Measure voltage, current, resistance/continuity/diode with multimeter Oscilloscope for ...
+   Measure voltage, current, resistance/continuity/diode with multimeter?
+   Oscilloscope for ...
    Logic analyser for, SPI and I2C